Avik-Das-567/Netflix-Style-Movie-Recommender/README.md

   ```
   python app.py
   ```
-- Go to this link in browser :
+- Open in your browser :
   ```
   http://127.0.0.1:5000
   ```